-A growing source of revenue to cities is from special assessments imposed.
-From 1999 to 2008, special assessments imposed statewide have increased by 92.9 percent and it appears there are varying levels of reliance on special assessments revenue among cities.
-For example, on a statewide basis almost \$10 in property taxes is collected for every \$1 collected in special assessments.
-In almost one-fourth of counties, the ratio is more than \$50 in property tax collections for each \$1 in special assessments collections.
-In Stark County, the ratio is 75-to-1; Ward County 36-to-1; Morton County about 5.5-to-1; and Cass County about 5.25-to-1.
+A significant source of revenue to cities is from special assessments imposed.
+From 2001 to 2010, special assessments imposed statewide increased by 65 percent, and it appears there are varying levels of reliance on special assessments revenue among cities.
+For example, on a statewide basis almost \$9 in property taxes is collected for every \$1 collected in special assessments.
+In 11 counties, the ratio is more than \$50 in property tax collections for each \$1 in special assessments collections.
+In Stark County, the ratio is 55-to-1, Ward County 33-to-1, Ramsey County 28-to-1, Grand Forks County about 9.8-to-1, Morton County about 5.3-to-1, Cass County about 4.6-to-1, and Traill County about 4.5-to-1.